How HGTV Picks Home Winners from Millions of Dreamers

 Step 2: A Bin Number is Drawn from a Hopper

-The first step in narrowing the field is to select the bin that contains the winning entry in a process that is similar to those of lottery drawings which are broadcast on television.
+Now it's time to narrow the field of entries and come closer to deciding the final winner.
+The first step is to select the bin that contains the winning entry in a process that is similar to the lottery drawings broadcast on television.

 Step 3: The Winning Entry is Chosen from the Lucky Bin

 If the selected number belongs to a physical bin, they tip the bin over so that all of the envelopes end up on the floor.
-Then they blindfold someone and send that person into the middle of the envelopes to reach down and pick one up.
+Then they choose one employee, blindfold them, and send that person into the middle of the envelopes to reach down and pick one up.
 The selected envelope belongs to the potential winner.

 (This means you might get a tiny edge by decorating your envelopes if you choose to enter by mail).